 After all specimens have been recorded at minimum temperature, place the specimens back in the temperature controlled area to bring the fruit to the next selected temperature; Mid Temperature.

-After the specimens have reached the desired mid temperature, the next set of temperature data is ready to be collected.
+After the specimen have reached the desired mid temperature, the next set of temperature data is ready to be collected.
 Always scan the same area of the fruit.

 If you had turned the F-750 off while waiting for the specimen to reach their next temperature, navigate to the Setup menu > Training Sets > Modify Existing Training Set, and select the training set you created previously.